gql-dart/ferry-docs/docs/how-it-works.md

 title: How It Works
 ---

-When you run the Ferry [code generator](codegen.md), it searches your `src` directory for `.graphql` files and creates an `OperationRequest` class for every operation automatically.
+When you run the Ferry [code generator](codegen.md), it searches your `src` directory for `.graphql` files and creates an `OperationRequest` class for every Query, Mutation, and Subscription it finds.
+The request includes everything needed to execute the operation, including the operation itself, any variables, optimistic data, etc.

 You can execute these requests by passing them to `Client.request()`, which adds the request to the `Client.requestController`, and listening to the returned Stream for an `OperationResponse`.
 Responses are resolved by either the provided [Link](https://pub.dev/packages/gql_link) or from the [Cache](cache-configuration.md), depending on the request's [FetchPolicy](queries.md#field-policies).